shamkarthik/payfynder/README.md

 I felt it difficult to navigate between Job description and the Review site to get the salary estimate for the job role.
 So created a this extension to make it easier to access the required details.

+# Thanks

+- Ambitionbox - used their api for fetching the data for the job description